TizianoIannaccio/Network-Analytics/README.md

     In order to make the Python code work, you'll have to create a folder named 'spreadsheets' in your Python folder.
 After that, you'll have to put each node/edge table in that folder.
-You can also put a new spreadsheet of your own, but keep in mind that you will have to change the dictionaries' names in the code, otherwise your graph will have our network's attributes.
+You can also put a new spreadsheet of your own, but keep in mind that you'll have to change the dictionaries' names in the code, otherwise your graph will have our network's attributes.